Hearthbruk guide

 - You store valuables in the basement

-You may not need a full battery backup yet if:
+You may not need one yet if…

 - Your basement is unfinished and the pit rarely fills